Best trails in Cobboboonee National Park

 Which trail has the most elevation gain in Cobboboonee National Park?

-If you're looking for elevation gain, Cobboboonee National Park has you covered.
-Great South West Walk: Cut Out to Fitzroy Camp boasts the most elevation gain with 1,194 ft of total ascent.
-The park's runner-up is Great South West Walk: Blackwood Road to Cut Out Dam Road, which will get you 961 ft of elevation gain.
+Great South West Walk: Cut Out Camp to Fitzroy Camp has the most elevation gain with 1,233 ft of total ascent.
+The park's runner-up is Great South West Walk: Cubbys Camp to Cut Out Camp, which has 938 ft of elevation gain.

 Are there camping trails available in Cobboboonee National Park?